Perfect Graph Modification Problems: An Integer Programming Approach: Branch-and-Cut Algorithm

-The behavior of the expected number of odd holes with changing graph order and density can be observed in Figure \ref{fig:E_X_on_p_line_for_n} which is in logarithmic $y$-scale.
-The $x$-axis denotes the edge probability $p$.
-Note that, there are 5 edges and 5 potential chords in an induced $C_5$.
-For odd holes of size greater than 5, there are more potential chords (which are non-edges) than there are edges.
-Thus, the expected number of odd holes is maximized at density 0.5, at graph orders 5 and 6.
-As the graph order increases, the maximizer density moves closer to~0, as observed in Figure \ref{fig:E_X_on_p_line_for_n}.
+Figure \ref{fig:E_X_on_p_line_for_n} illustrates the expected number of odd holes as a function of graph order and edge probability $p$.
+As the graph order increases, the maximizing density shifts from $0.5$ toward $0$.
+This occurs because odd holes of size greater than $5$ contain more non-edges than edges.
+Similarly, Figure \ref{fig:E_X_Xbar_on_p_line_for_n} displays the combined expected number of odd holes and odd antiholes, which is strictly symmetric around $p = 0.5$.
+For graphs of low order, the expected value has a single peak at $p = 0.5$.
+However, as the graph order increases, two distinct peaks emerge and migrate outward to densities $0$ and $1$.

-In Figure \ref{fig:E_X_Xbar_on_p_line_for_n}, the expected number of odd holes and odd antiholes are given in logarithmic $y$-scale.
-The figure exhibits symmetry with respect to the density axis.
-There is one maximizer of the expected value on the density 0.5, in small graphs.
-As the graph order increases, two maximizers emerge and move towards densities 0 and 1.

-In our experiments (presented in Section \ref{sec:experiments}), we use the expected numbers of odd holes and odd antiholes of the input graph to decide what percentage of these numbers should be added as constraints at every iteration of the cutting plane algorithm.
+In our experiments (presented in Section \ref{sec:experiments}), we use the expected numbers of odd holes and odd antiholes of the \erdosrenyi{} graphs to decide which percentage of these numbers should be added as constraints at every iteration of the branch-and-cut algorithm.